-The verification results show that for the 30 days considered here, the spatial spread-skill relationships under both LC and SC are underdispersive, except that for the light precipitation at the 0.1 mm 3h-1 threshold.
+The verification results show that for the 30 days considered here, the spatial spread-skill relationships under both LC and SC are underdispersive, except that for the light precipitation at the $0.1 \text{ mm} (3 \text{ h})^{-1}$ threshold.
 This underdispersion deteriorates with increasing precipitation threshold, suggesting more difficulties in predicting the location of rain for higher precipitation thresholds.
 Also, the spatial spread-skill relationship under SC is poorer and has more diurnal variations compared to that under LC.
 In addition, this study compares the traditional and spatial spread-skill relationship.
-With the traditional scale-independent approach, spread-skill relationship is evaluated over the entire verification domain, scale-dependent behaviors that are common with localized precipitation cannot be revealed.
-The scale-dependent neighbourhood-based method examined in this paper provides a remedy.
+With the traditional scale-independent approach, spread-skill relationship is evaluated over the entire verification domain; scale-dependent behaviours that are common with localized precipitation cannot be revealed.
+The scale-dependent neighbourhood-based method examined in this article provides a remedy.

 This study further investigates the relative influence of precipitation intensity and placement on agreement scales and spatial spread-skill relationship.
-By transforming the precipitation fields to the threshold raw and binary fields, the neighbourhood-based method is able to compare the relative impact of the precipitation intensity and placement on the spatial spread-skill relationship.
-The results indicate that the effect of precipitation intensity on the spatial spread-skill relationship concentrates on the lower agreement scales (closer to the center of precipitation), and decreases with the increasing precipitation threshold and agreement scale.
-The relative skill difference percentages (Figure 11) and two case studies (Figure 12 and 13) reveal that the precipitation placement gradually dominates the spatial spread-skill relationship with the increasing precipitation threshold.
+By transforming the precipitation fields to the threshold raw and binary fields, the neighbourhoodbased method is able to compare the relative impact of the precipitation intensity and placement on the spatial spread-skill relationship.
+The results indicate that the effect of precipitation intensity on the spatial spread-skill relationship concentrates on the lower agreement scales (closer to the centre of precipitation), and decreases with the increasing precipitation threshold and agreement scale.
+The relative skill difference percentages (Figure 11) and two case-studies (Figures 12 and 13) reveal that the precipitation placement gradually dominates the spatial spread-skill relationship with the increasing precipitation threshold.
 In particular, the precipitation intensity has much less influence on the spatial spread-skill relationship under SC at higher thresholds, consistent with the increasing difficulty of precipitation forecasting for local heavy rain.
 The impact of precipitation placement on the spatial spread-skill relationship is more important than precipitation intensity, especially for heavy precipitation and the SC cases.

-Although this study analyze the relative influence of precipitation intensity and placement quantitatively, other impact factors such as precipitation structure are also worthy of investigations in the future.
+Although this study analyses the relative influence of precipitation intensity and placement quantitatively, other impact factors such as precipitation structure are also worthy of investigation in the future.
 There are other limitations in this study.
-The resolution of the merged CMORPH precipitation data is limited to 0.1 degree (~10 km)

-which is the best gridded data currently available in China.
+The resolution of the merged CMORPH precipitation data is limited to 0.1° $(\sim 10 \text{ km})$ which is the best gridded data currently available in China.
 Because of that, spatial spread-skill relationship for scales below the 10 km cannot be examined.
 Higher-resolution data are desirable.
 In addition, many studies (Wang et al., 2014; Johnson and Wang, 2016) have emphasized the importance of initial small-scale information on the forecasts in a convection-allowing EPS.
-While it is simple to drive initial conditions of a convection-allowing EPS by downscaling a global ensemble (Peralta et al., 2012; Zhu and Xue, 2016), small-scale initial perturbations are missing from the global ensemble.
+While it is simple to drive initial conditions of a convectionallowing EPS by downscaling a global ensemble (Peralta et al., 2012; Zhu and Xue, 2016), small-scale initial perturbations are missing from the global ensemble.
 This is perhaps another reason for the relatively poor spatial spread-skill relationship under SC.
-In future versions of our convection-allowing EPS, small-scale initial perturbations will be implemented and the spatial spread-skill relationship will be evaluated to assess the benefit of the improved initial perturbations.
+In future versions of our convection-allowing EPS, small-scale initial perturbations will be implemented and the spatial spread-skill relationship will be evaluated to assess the Clark AJ, Gallus WA, Xue M, Kong FY.
+2010.
+Convection-allowing and benefit of the improved initial perturbations.